Block access from specific regions using AWS Cloudfront's geo-restriction feature

 The Geo Restriction item should be disabled.

-Enabling this will allow you to use the geo-restriction feature.
+Enabling this will enable the geo-restriction feature.

 Check the checkbox on the left and click Edit.